 4. Can you share with us your biggest fail?

 I spent $200,000 on a software project that never took off.
 We built inventory management software for small mom-and-pop shops.
-This was money earned hard by working on outsourcing projects, so spending the money on delusional projects was quite painful.
+Working on outsourcing projects was hard money earned, so spending the money on delusional projects.

-After trying several ways to make our product successful, I finally gave up, decided to sell the clients we have and close the company.
+After trying several ways to make our product successful, I finally gave up, decided to sell our clients, and closed the company.

 Financially, this was a huge loss.
 But from a learning perspective, this was worth a couple of MBAs 😀because I had the chance to learn first-hand what it takes to lead a product through 5 different versions, hundreds of customers, thousands of discussions, miles of specifications, and test cases.